liamsmith3194/otter-hockey/README.md

 -   The product information was taken from [Otter Hockey](https://www.otterhockey.co.uk) but again I was given permission to use this by [Kyle](#permission).

 ### Mentions

+-   Code Institute tutor assistance
+    - Special mention to John, without him (19/08/22), the ability to adjust the items in the basket wouldn't have worked.

 -   My Mentor Narender
     -   Numerous video calls